ditrit/OGrEE-Tools/README.md

-  `--out OUT`           | name of the returned JSON `--angle ANGLE`       | tiling's angle (0 by default) (degree) `--offset OFFSET`     | first tile's offset from the first vertex : x,y (m) `--draw`              | if you want python to draw the room with numpy `--opti`              | if you want python iterate through multiple angles and start positions to get the best tiling (SLOW)
+  `--out OUT`           | name of the returned JSON `--angle ANGLE`       | tiling's angle (0 by default) (degree) `--offset OFFSET`     | first tile's offset from the first vertex : x,y (m) `--draw`              | if you want python to draw the room with matplotlib `--opti`              | if you want python iterate through multiple angles and start positions to get the best tiling (SLOW)
   `--tileSize TILESIZE` | size of a tile (60cm by default) (m)